Pr75502/mock_Project/README.md

 # Project

-This is a full-stack e-commerce platform built with React, Redux, and Tailwind CSS.
+This is a frontend e-commerce platform built with React, Redux, and Tailwind CSS.
 It provides a complete shopping experience, from browsing and filtering products to adding items to a cart.
 The platform also features a dedicated seller portal where vendors can manage their products.

 ## Features